terintealexandrin18/p1ebike/README.md

 - Elements testing on the page:

-(All the below has been tested on the page, and all run and respond properly.)
+(Everything has been tested, and can confirm that all of them are functioning correctly and responding appropriately)

 - Header

   - Checked when clicking on the header will take you to the main page.

 - Navigation Bar

   - Checked the navigation bar displays the current active page with a green background.
   - Checked the navigation bar will increase in size when the mouse is placed above it (only for large screens).
   - Checked on smaller screens, the font size of the navigation bar is reduced.

 - Footer

   - Checked the maps is fully responsive on different size of the screen.
   - Checked the zoom of the maps by clicking on plus and minus buttons.
   - Checked the social media links will open in a new tab.

 - Index Page

   - Checked the page is fully responsive on small screens and large screens.
   - Checked on the small screen the body elements are aligned vertically.
   - Checked when clicking on the "contact page" link button will redirect to Contact Page.

 - Services Page

   - Checked the photos will increse in size when the mouse is placed above it.
   - Checked the section displays the image and text horizontally on larger screens, and vertically in smaller screens.

 - Contact Page

   - Checked one by one that all fields from the form need to be filed in before submitted; apart from Comments and Notes.

 ## 5. Finished Product